 3. More than one filing status

 Are you: Married?
 Divorced?
 Head of Household?
 You might think several of these descriptions apply, but that's not the way it works for taxes.
-You only get one filing status.
+You only get to select one filing status.
 Filing-status questions are not simply seeking personal information.
 Your status determines your filing requirements, standard deductions and tax amounts.
 It pays to understand the different status options and check the correct one for your circumstances—you may end up seeing your refund faster.

 4. Incorrect line entries

 If you fill out your tax forms by hand, it's easy to enter numbers on the wrong lines.
-This may seem like a small matter, but if you accidentally enter your alimony amount one line off, it appears as business income.
+This may seem like a small matter, but if you accidentally enter your alimony received amount one line off, it appears as business income.
 The IRS will naturally be confused because you will likely be missing other forms for business income and delay processing your tax return until the mistake is cleared up.

 5. Early or last-minute tax filing